IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Acknowledgments

-Due to non-stationarity of time series, the distribution shift problem largely hinders the performance of time series forecasting.
-Existing solutions either fail for the shifts beyond simple statistics or the limited compatibility with forecasting models.
-In this paper, we propose a general \textit{decoupled formulation} for time series forecasting, with no reliance on fixed statistics and no restriction on forecasting architectures.
-Then, we make such a formulation formalized into a \textit{bi-level optimization} problem, to enable the joint learning of the transformation (outer loop) and forecasting (inner loop).
-Moreover, the special requirements of expressiveness and bi-direction for the transformation motivate us to propose instance normalization flows (IN-Flow), a novel invertible network for time series transformation.
-Extensive experiments demonstrate our method consistently outperforms state-of-the-art baselines on both synthetic and real-world data.
+Due to the non-stationarity of time series, the distribution shift problem largely hinders the performance of time series forecasting.
+Existing solutions either rely on using certain statistics to specify the shift, or developing specific mechanisms for certain network architectures.
+However, the former would fail for the unknown shift beyond simple statistics, while the latter has limited compatibility on different forecasting models.
+To overcome these problems, we first propose a \textit{decoupled formulation} for time series forecasting, with no reliance on fixed statistics and no restriction on forecasting architectures.
+This formulation regards the removing-shift procedure as a special transformation between a raw distribution and a desired target distribution and separates it from the forecasting.
+Such a formulation is further formalized into a \emph{bi-level optimization} problem, to enable the joint learning of the transformation (outer loop) and forecasting (inner loop).
+Moreover, the special requirements of expressiveness and bi-direction for the transformation motivate us to propose \textit{instance normalization flow} (IN-Flow), a novel invertible network for time series transformation.
+Different from the classic ``normalizing flow'' models, IN-Flow does not aim for normalizing input to the prior distribution (e.g., Gaussian distribution) for generation, but creatively transforms time series distribution by stacking normalization layers and flow-based invertible networks, which is thus named ``normalization'' flow.
+Finally, we have conducted extensive experiments on both synthetic data and real-world data, which demonstrate the superiority of our method.